 Fleas & Ticks: Be sure to read all flea and tick medication/treatment labels carefully as the misuse of such products can lead to acute toxicity.
 These products can cause death if improperly applied.
 NEVER use a dog product on your cat.

 Insects: Dogs can have severe allergic reactions to insect bites.
-If you notice your dog becoming acutely swollen around the muzzle, or developing hives, it is best to get him/her to a veterinarian as soon as possible.
+If you notice your dog becoming acutely swollen around the muzzle or developing hives, get him/her to a veterinarian as soon as possible.
 If left untreated, the inflammatory response can cause severe illness, respiratory distress, even death.

 Bite wounds: are among the most common emergencies.
 Make sure your pet’s Rabies vaccination is up-to-date in case he bites or is bitten in an encounter.

-Sun: Never leave your dog out in the sun too long.
+Sun: Never leave your dog out in direct sun too long.
 Dogs can get sunburned, just like people.
-Use sun cream to prevent sunburn on pink skin.
 Provide adequate shade for your pet, and always provide plenty of cool, clean water to prevent dehydration.
 Never leave your pet in a car with windows closed, not even in cool weather or in the shade.
 Autos are ovens...

 Traveling pets: Traveling with your pet in a pickup truck?
-Dogs should ride in the cab or in a secured crate in the bed of the truck, not in the truck’s open bed.
+Dogs should ride in the cab or in a secured crate in the bed of the truck, never in the open bed as pictured above.
 If your dog rides in the back of the truck and you stop suddenly, swerve, or are hit by another car, he could easily be thrown from the truck into the path of traffic.
-(Tying the dog down as in these actual photos is NOT an option!!!)
-There is always the possibility that he/she will jump out to chase another animal but tying him down is not the answer!
+(Tying the dog down from side to side is NOT an option!!!)

 If your dog must be transported in the bed of a pickup truck, put him in a crate and tie the crate down!
 If you are in an accident, have to swerve or slam on brakes, he will be at least partially protected.